Black-Kro/kro-ui/docs/pages/home/themes.md

 # Theming

-There are two ways to go about theming Kro UI.
-Both ways end up using CSS Custom Properties, but there are two ways to get there.
+There are two ways to go about theming in Kro UI, both of which make use of Custom Properties in CSS.
-The first way is the preferred way by using the provided SASS theming tools to build your own themes, or you can override the Custom CSS Properties yourself.
+The preferred method is using the provided SASS theming tools to build your own themes.
+Alternatively, you can override the custom CSS Properties yourself.

 ## Using SASS